 It is important to note, however, that areas of high movement—such as ankles, wrists, hands, and feet—do experience more wear and tear than other locations.
 In these cases, we recommend extending the area around the tattoo, to prevent the film’s adhesive from loosening with activity.

-Another factor to keep in mind is that using Saniderm and removing the tattoo bandage can be more or less difficult given the location.
-Take caution when removing Saniderm in areas of sensitive skin, such as inner biceps.
+Another relevant factor to keep in mind is that removing the tattoo bandage can be more or less difficult, given the location.
+Take caution when removing Saniderm in areas of thin, sensitive skin, such as the inner bicep.

 Do not use Saniderm if you experience reactions to medical adhesives, such as band-aids, Tegaderm, or similar products.